Piers Britton Ph.D.

 Publications

-- Design for Doctor Who: Vision and Revision in Screen SF (London: Bloomsbury Academic Publishing, 2021)
+- Design for Doctor Who: Vision and Revision in Screen SF (London: Bloomsbury Academic, 2021)

 - TARDISbound: Navigating the Universes of Doctor Who (London: I.B.
 Tauris, 2011)

-- “‘It’s All-New Doctor Who’: Authorising New Design and Redesign in the Moffat Era,” in Doctor Who - The Eleventh Hour: A Critical Celebration of the Matt Smith and Steven Moffat Era, ed.
-Andrew O’Day (London: I.B.
-Tauris, 2014), pp. 141-156.
+- “‘It’s All-New Doctor Who’: Authorizing New Design and Redesign in the Moffat Era.”
+In Doctor Who – The Eleventh Hour: A Critical Celebration of the Matt Smith and Steven Moffat Era, edited by Andrew O’Day, 141–156.
+London: I.B.
+Tauris, 2014.

-- “Making ‘A Superior Brand of Alien Mastermind’: Doctor Who Monsters and the Rhetoric of (Re)design,” in Dimensions of Doctor Who: Adventures in Space, Time and Television, ed.
-Matt Hills (London: I.B.
-Tauris, 2013), pp. 39-53.
+- “Making ‘A Superior Brand of Alien Mastermind’: Doctor Who Monsters and the Rhetoric of (Re)design.”
+In Dimensions of Doctor Who: Adventures in Space, Time and Television, edited by Matt Hills, 39–53.
+London: I.B.
+Tauris, 2013.

-- Yvonne Elet, Architectural Invention in Renaissance Rome: Artists, Humanists, and the Planning of Raphael’s Villa Madama, Cambridge: Cambridge University Press, 2017.
-Sixteenth Century Journal, Vol. 49: 4 (2018).
+- Yvonne Elet, Architectural Invention in Renaissance Rome: Artists, Humanists, and the Planning of Raphael’s Villa Madama.
+Cambridge: Cambridge University Press, 2017.
+Sixteenth Century Journal 49, no. 4 (2018).

-- Gardens of Renaissance Europe and the Islamic Empires: Encounters and Confluences, ed.
-Mohammad Gharipour, University Park: Pennsylvania State University Press, 2017.
-Sixteenth Century Journal, Vol. 49: 3 (2018).
+- Gardens of Renaissance Europe and the Islamic Empires: Encounters and Confluences, edited by Mohammad Gharipour.
+University Park: Pennsylvania State University Press, 2017.
+Sixteenth Century Journal 49, no. 3 (2018).